sjefvanleeuwen/generative-ai-ethics-policy/04-Regulatory-Compliance.md

 **Procedures**

-1. Complete DPIA template for all generative AI systems (see Annex A).
+1. Complete DPIA template for all generative AI systems (see [Annex A: DPIA Template](annex-a.md)).
-2. Register all AI systems in the AI Systems Inventory (see Annex B).
+2. Register all AI systems in the AI Systems Inventory and prepare incident response plans (see [Annex B: AI Incident Response](annex-b.md)).
 3. Document compliance measures in the Regulatory Compliance Register.
 4. Review compliance quarterly and before significant system changes.